jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

   (a) as if it were the thing that was required by, or referred to in, the new Act requirement; and (b) with all necessary modifications; and
   (c) despite any difference in terminology between this Act and the Student Loan Scheme Act 1992.
-(3) For example, the other income payments that are due for the 2012–13 tax year under this Act must be determined— (a) by reference to residual repayment obligations for the 2011–12 tax year under the Student Loan Scheme Act 1992; and (b) as if references to other income repayment obligations in this Act were references to residual repayment obligations for the 2011–12 tax year under the Student Loan Scheme Act 1992.
+(3) For example, the interim payments that are due for the 2012–13 tax year under this Act must be determined— (a) by reference to residual repayment obligations for the 2011–12 tax year under the Student Loan Scheme Act 1992; and (b) as if references to end-of-year repayment obligations in this Act were references to residual repayment obligations for the 2011–12 tax year under the Student Loan Scheme Act 1992.

 ### 15 Updated references
 Unless the context otherwise requires, all references in an enactment or document (including a loan contract) to—